morinted/ottawapython_plover_talk/README.md

 ### Topics

-## Introduction

-The up there is a steno machine.
-It's a special keyboard-kinda thing that plays a little bit more like a piano.
-You hit a bunch of keys at once to form a chord, and out comes full words, sentences, symbols, whatever.

-I've only known about stenography for about a year and a half, but it has greatly impacted my life.
-Stenography that allows people to write on a computer at over 225 words per minute, on par with human speech.
-I'm here right now because Plover, the free steno software, is written in Python.
+## Splash with Stanley Writing on Machine

+Hi everyone, today I'm going to be talking about the technology that is being used to write in this GIF.
+Today's talk is being captioned live, with Mirabai Knight on the other end of a Skype call.
+As I talk, she's taking down everything I am saying and it is being live streamed through a website called Aloft.
+Mirabai is a real person, so please don't ask her if she's speech recognition software, because she's much more accurate than that.
+Also, sometimes she writes back.
+You can follow along the slides and captions on your personal computer at OpenSteno.org/pygotham2016

 ---

 ## Who, you?

-I should introduce myself.
-My name is Ted Morin, I'm a fourth year software engineering student at the University of Ottawa → meaning I've been taught Java.
-I split my time between school and working for a start up in the Wellington West area, Clearwater Clinical.
-Clearwater makes high-tech solutions to expensive and outdated technology in the medical field.
-There I use JavaScript, consisting of mainly React and Redux, to build web portals for their software products.
+I'm Ted Morin, @morinted on Twitter and GitHub.
+I'm currently finishing up my software engineering  undergraduate at the University of Ottawa in Ontario, Canada.
+I split my time between school and working for a high-tech medical start up, Clearwater Clinical.
+There I use JavaScript, consisting of mainly React and Redux, to build web applications for their products.

-I'm a big fan of JavaScript, but don't tell anyone because they tend to yell at me for loving such a...special language.
+I'm actually a big fan of JavaScript, which really doesn't give me many brownie points with die hard Pythonistas.

 I've used Python for what I'd consider a while, way before JavaScript because things like Node didn't exist at the time.
 It was my first scripting language, first language I was using through a command-line.
-I used it a lot at home whenever I had to work through a math problem or build a quick web scraper, its simplicity lets you focus on the problem at hand instead of classes and semicolons.
-It's really quite a novel language, and I didn't appreciate it fully until I started noticing the differences between it and Java or JavaScript.
-I think my favorite Python feature is optional named parameters.
-I think that should be in every language, it's just too convenient.
+I used it a lot at home whenever I had to work through a math problem or build a quick web scraper.

+In my free time I lead development for Plover, though I'm lucky to work with members of the community who are smarter and more experienced than me.

-So I'm a software developer, and I use stenography to write all my code.
+So--I'm a software developer, but I use a steno machine to write all my code.

+## Introduction

+These are steno machines.
+They're similar to a computer keyboard in size, but you write on them a little bit more like you play a piano.
+You hit a bunch of keys to form a chord, then release all the keys at once, and out comes full words, sentences, symbols, whatever.

+I've known about stenography for two years now, and I'm excited to get the chance to share it with you today.

+Stenography allows people to write on a computer at over 225 words per minute, on par with human speech.
+I'm here right now because Plover, the first free steno software, is written in Python.

 ---

+I'm going to start us off with a quick demo video I made to show the difference between writing with a steno machine versus a Qwerty keyboard.
+I'm playing a free game on Steam called Steno Arcade, which was created by an accessibility-focused gaming company in partnership with Open Steno, and was recently successfully crowdfunded.
+In the game, you write the lyrics to a song as the singer sings them for a high score.
+Go download it when you get home.

+I want to show you what it looks like to write on a steno machine, and you can see the contrast in my hand movement, effort, and game accuracy.
+Please note that I'm not the fasted typist nor stenographer by far.

+---

 ## Table of contents

-Here's what I'm going to talk about today, written by a very confused individual:
+Here's what I'm going to talk about today:

-- Plover, duh, that's the title, Ted.
-  - ELI5 steno plz
-  - Speed, what, where‽
+### Plover

+- What is **Stenography**
+- How fast do we *need* to type
+- Steno layout and basics
+- History of Open Steno
+- Isn't this a Python conference when are you going to talk about Python?
-  - How the heck did steno happen?
+- Future of steno (and you)
-  - Hello, Python talk? 😕
-  - Whoa, teach me mister Ted
-  - Noice tauk m8, qu'est-ce que c'est, la future de sténographie?

-I'm going to talk to you about Plover, open source stenography software written in Python.
-To do that, I need to define what stenography is, and part of that is discussing why it's so fast.
-We'll go over how Plover came to be, talk a little bit about the Python code behind it, and just a tad of the theory and physical layout.
-After, I'll close with some thoughts about where I think steno will be in the future.
+My goal today is to tell you about Plover, open source stenography software written in Python.
+To do that, I need to define what stenography is and why its high speed is so useful.
+I'll also try to convey in simple terms a little bit of the mental process that a stenographer goes through when writing, in a method I call Thinking with Portals.
+We'll go over how Plover and Open Steno came to be, then talk a little bit about the Python program behind it.
+Finally, I'll close with some thoughts about where I think steno will be in the future.

 ---

 ## What is Stenography, in the first place?

-Stenography is a system of writing that aims to decrease the length required to express language.
-You may have heard of written shorthand systems like Gregg and Pitman, which are used by journalists to take written notes quickly.
+Stenography is a system of writing that aims to decrease the amount of effort required to express language.
+You may have heard of written shorthand systems like Gregg and Pitman, which were commonly used by journalists, students, and court reporters to take written notes quickly.

+---

 The stenography that I'm talking about, machine stenography, is based off the same theory as written shorthand.
 Basically, it's a system that optimizes for English, mainly phonetically, in order to increase output speed of transcription.
 With machine stenography in particular, the stenograph allows you to chord keys, that means that instead of writing out the letters of a word you produce the sound.
+This vintage-style paper tape shows what a machine stenographer might have written before instant computer stenography existed.
+The stenographers of the last century would produce this ticker tape output as people spoke, and then later would transcribe what the machine produced.
+This ticker tape clearly reads: "you should be able to read these short words".
+Nowadays, translation is instant, as you can clearly see by the captions being produced overhead.

+For the actual layout, the system works in a declarative way.
+The keys you press get read by the software, left to write like on the steno paper here.
+The left hand is the beginning consonant, the blue keys, the thumb keys at the bottom make up the vowel sounds, and the right hand makes up the ending consonant.

+For missing letters, they are achieved by hitting combinations of other keys that generally don't conflict phonetically.
+For example, the "L" sound can start a word by pressing the "HR" keys, because words don't start with LR or HL

+---

+As I've hinted, stenography in English is a phonetic system.
+For English in particular, we have the case where phonetics are rather simple and spelling often just plain doesn't make sense.

-This means that you don't really have to think about spelling anomalies.
-You can write "nauseous" and "cautious" and "conscious" by sound alone, effectively "naw", "caw", and "con" followed by "shs".
+With a phonetic system, you don't really have to think about spelling.
+Think of these phonetically similar words, "nauseous" and "cautious" and "conscious".
+They are all spelled differently, but have the same sound ending.
+In steno, you write these all with the same suffix, and only the prefix changes, effectively "naw", "caw", and "con" followed by "shs".

 Through other rules, we can phonetically shorten a word.
-Like "particular", we can sort of drop most of the word and sound out "p-lar", and by extension "particularly", which is 12 letters, it can be written in one stroke, which is given by the phonetic input "p-lar-l".
+Like "particular", we can sort of drop most of the word and sound out "p-lar" which isn't a real word, and by extension "particularly", which is 12 letters, it can be written in one stroke, which is given by the phonetic input "p-lar-l".

 Stenography is much faster than regular typing.